github/developer.github.com/content/webhooks/testing/index.md

 ---
-title: Testing Hooks | GitHub API
+title: Testing Webhooks | GitHub API
-layout: hooks
+layout: webhooks
 ---

-# Testing Hooks
+# Testing Webhooks

 * TOC
 {:toc}

 Now that you've [configured your local server](/hooks/configuring/), you might be interested in pushing your code to the limits.
 To that end, GitHub's webhooks view provides some tooling for testing your deployed payloads.